List of Afghanistan One Day International cricket records: 250 runs and 5 wickets in a series

 A total of 50 players on 103 occasions have achieved the double of 250 runs and 5 wickets in a series.

 Other records

 Most career matches

 India's Sachin Tendulkar holds the record for the most ODI matches played with 463, with former captains Mahela Jayawardene and Sanath Jayasuriya being second and third having represented Sri Lanka on 443 and 441 occasions, respectively.
 Mohammad Nabi is the most experienced Afghan player.

 Most consecutive career matches

 Tendulkar also holds the record for the most consecutive ODI matches played with 185.
 He broke Richie Richardson's long standing record of 132 matches.

 Most matches as captain

-Ricky Ponting, who led the Australian cricket team from 2002 to 2012, holds the record for the most matches played as captain in ODIs with 230 (including 1 as captain of ICC World XI team).Asghar Afghan, the current skipper, has led Afghansitan team the most number of times.
+Ricky Ponting, who led the Australian cricket team from 2002 to 2012, holds the record for the most matches played as captain in ODIs with 230 (including 1 as captain of ICC World XI team).
+Asghar Afghan, the current skipper, has led the Afghanistan team the most number of times.